roualdes/bridgestan/python/docs/install.rst

 from the BridgeStan folder.

-Note that the R package depends on R6 and will install it if it is not already installed.
+Note that the R package depends on R 3+ and R6, and will install R6 if it is not already installed.